All other things being equal, stronger fingers equals better climbing.

 The beauty of “max hang” protocols is that you increase intensity by adding weight rather than using smaller holds—this makes for less skin pain and little risk of dry-firing.
 The ideal size edge for weighted hangs is around three-quarters the length of your first finger pad (index finger).
 If you’re new to weighted hangs I recommend using a hold between 20mm and 23mm.
 In the future, you may find that training on a 14mm edge with less weight added is the way to go.
 Experiment!

 While some folks employ a weight belt or vest to add resistance, I recommend investing in a few free weight plates and a loading pin that you can hang from the belay loop of your harness.
 This makes it super easy to unclip the weights and de-load between hangs.
-You can buy a loading pin (photo above) from Amazon.com, and cheap free weight plates are easily found on Craigslist.
+Buy a loading pine here and cheap free weight plates on Craigslist.

 Really strong climbers may need to add up to 100 pounds—beyond this point, I recommend transitioning to mostly one-arm hangboard training (an elite strategy) which I’ll detail in a separate article.

 This is an advanced maximum-weight protocol that I created to train maximum strength and foster more aerobic power (by stressing the muscles to increase the rate of CP resynthesis during the 53-second rest between maximal hangs).
 It’s also a very time efficient protocol for elite climbers doing multiple sets.
 This is my favorite finger-strength protocol!

 Strength-endurance is the capacity to maintain a high level of force production throughout repeated efforts lasting up to about one minute in duration.
 This is the stuff of gripping up long, hard boulder problems and route crux sequences.